-As a go-kart racer myself, the goal of this article is to help you get a better understanding of how to drive a go-kart.
-Whether you want to have a great time with friends every once in a while, or you’re a racer in-the-making, this article will teach you all you need to know about driving go-karts.
+As a go-kart racer myself, the goal of this article is to help you get a better understanding of how to drive a go-kart for the first time or as a beginner.
+Whether you just want to drive as a hobby or you want to race regularly, I’ll teach you all you need to know about driving go-karts.

-Driving a go-kart properly requires everything from preparing the kart and getting the essential gear, to actually driving it and maintaining a focus on multiple different things all at once.
-Driving a go-kart involves concentration, proper footwork, and an understanding of racecraft.
+Driving a go-kart as a beginner involves everything from preparing the kart and getting the essential gear, to actually driving it and maintaining a focus on multiple different things all at once.
+Driving a go-kart requires concentration, proper footwork, and an understanding of racecraft.

-How To Drive A Go-Kart – Before You Get To The Track
+How To Prepare To Drive A Go-Kart For The First Time

 I can’t stress enough how important it is for you to be properly decked out in safety equipment when driving go-karts.
 At the end of the day, this activity is a motorsport and has all manner of hazards that come with it because of that, so the least you can do is minimize your risk of injury by being prepared.

-Go-karts are purposefully designed to be as universal as possible, but that doesn’t mean you can’t make adjustments to enhance your ability on the track!
-Even more than that, you need to be comfortable and be able to reach all of the controls at your disposal without pulling a muscle.
+Go-karts are designed to be as universal as possible, but that doesn’t mean you can’t make adjustments to enhance your ability on the track!
+Even more than that, you need to be comfortable and be able to reach all of the controls at your disposal at any time.

 Note: If you’re renting a kart, you won’t have any luck in getting the seat moved closer to the steering wheel or anything like that

-Racing tracks often keep padded seat inserts that can move you closer to the steering wheel, while also minimizing how much you’ll rattle around in the seat.
-If you’re the owner of your own go-kart, you can tweak the seat position to your heart’s content, but always make sure to remember the following position for optimum, comfortable driving.
+Kart tracks often provide padded seat inserts that can move you closer to the steering wheel, while also minimizing how much you’ll rattle around in the seat.
+If you’re the owner of your own go-kart, you can tweak the seat position to your heart’s content.

 Steering Wheel

-Also make sure to grip your steering wheel symmetrically, whether that be ‘hands at 10 to 2’ or at any other position that feels comfortable.
+Also make sure to grip your steering wheel symmetrically, whether that be hands at 10 and 3 or at any other position that feels comfortable.
 This will mean you should never have to move your hands on the steering wheel, something absolutely essential for a smooth drive!

 Pedals